rickbarrette/redmine_qbo/README.md

 The goal of this project is to allow redmine to connect with Quickbooks Online to create time activity entries for completed work when an issue is closed.

+`Note: This project is under heavy development.
+Currently the initial functionality goal has been meet, however I am still working on adding other features.
+Tags should be stable`

 ####How it works
 * Issues can be assigned to a QBO Customer and QBO Service Item via drop down in issues form
   - The QBO Employee for the issue is assigned via the assigned redmine user